Nitesh999-src/customScreenSaverMacOS/README.md

 ### B. Configure the Scheduler (`.plist`)

 1. Open `com.yourname.rotator.plist` in a text editor.
-2. Verify the path in `ProgramArguments` matches where you will place the script (we recommend `/usr/local/bin/rotator.sh`).
+2. Verify the path in `ProgramArguments` matches where you will place the rotation script (we recommend `/usr/local/bin/rotator.sh`). **Note:** This will be changed in the optional step below.
 3. Change the `StartInterval` integer to your desired frequency (in seconds).
     * **120** = Every 2 minutes
     * **3600** = Every 1 hour